Smart Giving promotes thoughtful philanthropy.

-Smart Giving promotes thoughtful philanthropy.
 Our goal is to encourage Georgia's legal community to direct its donated dollars to charities that can accomplish the most good.
-Our goals generally align with those of the effective altruism movement.
+Our goals generally align with the effective altruism movement.

 Just as some law firms are more effective than their competitors, some charities are more effective than other charities.
 In the charity world, the differences may starker because at least all lawyers have to pass the bar exam.

 Some charities have chosen great missions, worked hard to figure out how to accomplish those missions, tracked data to assess their performance, and continually sought to improve.
 Others are well-intentioned but ineffective or inefficient.
 Many charities rely on emotional pleas or social connections, rather than evidence of their effectiveness, to raise money.
-Others are tax shelters.
-Others are frauds.
-We encourage giving to the first category.
+Others are tax shelters or are frauds.

 Yep.
 In doing so we aren't trying to cast shade upon well-intentioned folks, but you asked the question (well ok, we asked it, but you looked at it), so here are two examples.